MicrosoftDocs/cpp-docs/docs/cpp/constructors-cpp.md

 ```

 A compiler-generated default constructor will be defined as deleted if any class members are not default-constructible.
-For example, all members of class type, and their subobjects, must have a default constructor and destructors that are accessible.
-All data members of reference type, as well as `const` members must have a default member initializer.
+For example, all members of class type, and their class-type members, must have a default constructor and destructors that are accessible.
+All data members of reference type, as well as **const** members must have a default member initializer.

 When you call a compiler-generated default constructor and try to use parentheses, a warning is issued: